andyvroberts/Design/Systems/BSC-Settlement-Data-Ingest.md

 </br>

 A timer trigger will be used as the mechanism to initiate the daily ingestion process.
-The table storage which is a suitable configuration store, will be used to contain the settlement date for querying the File List API, and to create messages for every file to be retrieved.
-To meet NFR-5, each message will then trigger a Function which will retrieve that individual file.
+The table storage which is a suitable configuration store, will be used to contain the settlement date for querying the File List API.
+Once the file list is known, the Function will create and Queue messages for every file to be retrieved.
+To meet NFR-5, each queued message will then trigger a Function which will retrieve that individual file.
 Calling a Function per file is an attempt to mitigate both Function App and HTTP timeouts.

 To meet NFR-2, if a file load process does not complete, this should be apparent from the condition of the table configuration entries.
 In this case, the retry timer triggered Function will manage re-queueing of failed files.

 To meet NFR-4, the queue trigger Function should abort any process which tries to update the configuration record of a completed file.

+Serially enqueued messages for a collection of files should always be given an incrementing visibility timeout, which will negate Azure's attempts to run parallel functions.
+This will ensure cost control for NFR-3 by avoiding more sophisticated and costly Function App configuration options.
+In addition, the TTL (time to live) of enqueued messages should be set to non-expiry, which will guarantee messages only expire on dequeue operations.

 </br>